hughsw/stress-beequeue/README.md

 The interesting part is the array of counts (histogram) at the start of each line.
 This shows how many times each of the four job-chains has emitted 'succeeded'.
 It starts off being uniform.
-But, as BeeQueue occasionally loses track of jobs, the bins corresponding to dead chains stop updating.
+But, as Bee-Queue occasionally loses track of jobs, the bins corresponding to dead chains stop updating.

 ```bash
 $ REDIS_HOST=docker.for.mac.localhost  BEEQUEUE_NUMCHAINS=4 BEEQUEUE_INTERVAL=500 ./run-client